CSPI-QE/ocp-ci-docs/docs/Onboarding/Prerequisites_Guide.md

 See [Report Guide](../OCP_CI_Tutorials/Scenarios/Reporting_Guide.md) for more information.

 ## Documented Tests
-- Helpful documentation for tests that are being run that can be linked to in the scenarios README.md
+- Helpful documentation for tests that are being run that can be linked to in the [scenarios README.md](../Policy/Documentation/Scenario_Documentation_Policy.md)

+## Completion
+We define completion of your teams prerequisites as:

+> **All components of the prerequisite Jira ticket being complete and most importantly reviewed, verified, and approved by all parties.** Once the prerequisites are met we expect that the scenario can be implemented without any blockers.
+This allows us to plan the implementation appropriately as we attempt to do this for 30+ layered products.